 The first of two episodes recorded at Mad World 2019, Europe’s only conference and exhibition putting mental health at the heart of a cross industry, cross functional agenda.

-Produced in partnership with commercial interior designers, Cirkularis8, we chatted to a number of the speakers from the event.
+We chatted to a number of the speakers from the event.

 In this episode, we were joined by: